Aalto-Electric-Drives/motulator/docs/source/2dof_pi_ctrl.rst

 2DOF PI Controller
 ==================

 A proportional-integral (PI) controller is widely used in motor drives.
-The standard one-degree-of-freedom (1DOF) PI controller manipulates only the control error, i.e., it has single input and single output.
-Its two-degree-of-freedom (2DOF) version has two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately [1]_.
-The 2DOF PI controller can also be understood as a state feedback controller with intergral action and reference feedforward [2]_.

-In the following, we will use the 2DOF PI speed controller as an example, cf. the :class:`motulator.control.common.SpeedCtrl` class.
-However, the 2DOF PI controller can be used for other control tasks as well.
-If desired, the 2DOF PI controller can be parametrized to be a 1DOF PI controller.
+A standard one-degree-of-freedom (1DOF) PI controller manipulates only the control error, i.e., it has single input and single output.
+Its two-degree-of-freedom (2DOF) variants have two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately [1]_.
+In the following, we will use a speed controller as an example, cf. the :class:`motulator.control.common.SpeedCtrl` class.
+The presented control design can be extended to many other control tasks as well.

 Continuous-Time Domain
 ----------------------